NTucksinapinunchai/moco_dmri_fmri/README.md

-# Deep Learning Approaches for Motion Correction in Spinal Cord Diffusion MRI
+# Deep Learning Approaches for Motion Correction in Spinal Cord Diffusion MRI and functional MRI